naco-siren/vscode-gradle-language/README.md

 # vscode-gradle-language
-An extension to provide Gradle language support for Visual Studio Code.
+An extension to provide Gradle language support for Visual Studio Code, including advanced functionalities like __Syntax Highlighting__, __Keyword Auto-completion Proposals__ and __Duplication Validation__.

 ## Stucture
-The extension observes all '.gradle' documents and uses the server to provide validation and auto-completion proposals (IntelliSense).
+The extension observes all `.gradle` documents and uses the server to provide validation and auto-completion proposals (IntelliSense).

 The code for the extension is in the 'client' folder, which uses the 'vscode-languageclient' node module to launch the language server.